msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/intro_to_cloud_interfaces.md

 ## Summary of Cloud Interfaces

 This summary is focused on Microsoft Azure, but the other cloud companies have similar concepts.
+In addition to this guide, Chapter 1 of our text "Cloud Computing for Science and Engineering" has an excellent description and examples of these interfaces with examples from AWS.
+See the section of that chapter titled "Accessing a cloud service" in https://s3.us-east-2.amazonaws.com/a-book/Orienting.html

 ### Graphical Web Interface